Hosting a virtual summit is one of the fastest ways to exponentially grow your email list, build authority, and generate sales online.

 This time the focus is on the communication your audience for your summit throughout the three key phases of the funnel:

-- Pre-Summit Phase: Emails to your audience to promote the summit and to your summit attendees before the event starts.
+- Pre-summit phase: Emails to your audience to promote the summit and to your summit attendees before the event starts.

-- Post Summit Phase: The emails that you send to your new and engaged email list after your summit.
+- Post summit phase: The emails that you send to your new and engaged email list after your summit.

 We’ll take closer look at each of the three phases – and what you need to do to deliver your summit with ease – now.